Tarnów

 Tarnów (/pl/) is a city in southeastern Poland with 105,922 inhabitants and a metropolitan area population of 269,000 inhabitants.
 The city is situated in the Lesser Poland Voivodeship.
 It is a major rail junction, located on the strategic east–west connection from Lviv to Kraków, and two additional lines, one of which links the city with the Slovak border.

-Tarnów is known for its traditional Polish architecture, which was influenced by foreign cultures and foreigners that once lived in the area, most notably Jews, Germans and Austrians.
+Tarnów is known for its traditional Polish architecture, which was influenced by people that lived in the area, most notably Poles, Germans, and Austrians.
 The Old Town, featuring 16th century tenements, houses and defensive walls, has been preserved.
 Tarnów is also the warmest city of Poland, with the highest long-term mean annual temperature in the whole country.

 Companies headquartered in the city include Poland's largest chemical industry company Grupa Azoty and defence industry company ZMT.
 The city is currently subdivided into 16 districts and is a member of the Association of Polish Cities (Związek Miast Polskich).

 Names and etymology

 The first documented mention of the settlement dates back to 1105, spelled as Tharnow.
 The name later evolved to Tarnowo (1229), Tarnów (1327), and Tharnow (1473).
 The place name Tarnów is widely used in different forms across Slavic Europe, and lands which used to be inhabited by Slavs, such as eastern Germany, Hungary, and northern Greece.
-There is a German town, Tarnow, Greek Tyrnavos (also spelled as Tirnovo), Czech Trnov, Bulgarian Veliko Tarnovo and Malko Tarnovo, as well as different Trnovos/Trnowos in Slovenia, Slovakia, Serbia, Bosnia, and North Macedonia.
+There is a German town, Tarnow, Greek Tyrnavos (also spelled as Tirnovo), Czech Trnov, Bulgarian Veliko Tarnovo and Malko Tarnovo, Slovak Trnava, as well as different Trnovos/Trnowos in Slovenia, Serbia, Bosnia, and North Macedonia.
 The name Tarnów comes from an early Slavic word trn/tarn, which means "thorn", or an area covered by thorny plants.